illuminatedwax/pesterchum/readme.txt

 one after the other!
 This is a bug in my opinion, that I plan to fix!

 Random replace:

+Just like the regexp replace, except that instead of just one thing to replace it with, you give it a list.
+PC will then choose from that list randomly.
+So let's say I want to randomly end my sentences with either "bro" or "dog":

+Regexp: "$" Replace with: "bro" and "dog"

+You can also imitate Araida's random "ribbits" in between words:

+Regexp: "\s" Replace with: " ribbit ", " ", " ", " ", " ", " ", etc....

+where " " is just a blank space added a bunch of times.
+(You can see how many blank spaces you've added by clicking on the list.)
+You have to add the spaces because each entry has the same chance of being selected.
+(Yes, I know this could be improved.)
+If you add " ribbit " and 9 spaces, " ribbit " will have a 1/10 chance of being picked.

+Also note that if you add more than one prefix or more than one suffix, it will pick randomly from them instead of adding them both!

+Mispeller:

+Be careful with thsi one.
+The mispeller will randomly mispell x% of the words you type -- where x is the percentage you set the slider to.
+I have attempted to mimic SBaHJ mispelling style but whoof knows what will happen oh god ive created a mosnter

 SMILIES
 -------